AlacrisIO/legicash-facts/invariants.md

   * Relationship with user chain:
     * the state of the user-account is always making progress
   * Relationship with other side chains:
-    * Takes part honestly in bankrupcy proceedings for and mass exits from other facilitators (see section below).
+    * Takes part honestly in bankruptcy proceedings for and mass exits from other facilitators (see section below).

 Note that if the side-chain data structure includes suitable indexes with redundant copies of all the intermediate results of the relevant reductions (folds), then all proofs of dysfunction can be done in one step without further